rlivings39/learning-ai/ai-courses-and-books/dive-into-deep-learning/README.md

 A neural network with a single fully connected linear layer can be used to perform traditional linear regression [linear_regression.py](./linear_regression.py) and [linear_regression.ipynb](./linear_regression.ipynb) demonstrate this.

+## Classification in linear networks

+See [machine-learning/README.md](ai-courses-and-books/machine-learning/README.md#logistic-regression) for the basics.

 ## Next

 https://d2l.ai/chapter_linear-regression/oo-design.html